Electric Cinema

 The Electric Theatre was opened as a cinema on 27th December 1909 in the centre of the city and has been showing movies almost ever since.
 It was first operated by Electric Theatres (1908) Ltd. Is the Electric Cinema the oldest working cinema in Great Britain?
 At the moment it seems it is, by just a few months.
 It was designed by noted ‘live’ theatre architect Bertie Crewe.

 In 1921 it was re-named Select Cinema and was operated by C.D.
-Cinemas Ltd. On 20th March 1937 it changed its name again and became the 385-seat Tatler News Theatre, and had been given a new façade designed by architect Cecil E.M.
+Cinemas Ltd. Taken over by Jacey Cinemas, on 20th March 1937 it changed its name again and became the 400-seat Tatler News Theatre.
+It had been given a new Streamline Moderne style façade and interior designed by architect Cecil E.M.
 Fillmore.
-It was equipped with a British Thomson-Houston(BTH) sound system.
-In the 1950’s another name change to the Jacey Cartoon Cinema.
+It was equipped with a British Thomson-Houston(BTH) sound system and looking into the immediate future it had been wired for Television.
+In the 1950’s another name changes to the Jacey Cartoon Cinema.

 During the 1960’s the cinemas programming policy and name changed to the Jacey Film Theatre and specialised in showing “continental” (pornographic) films.
 In the 1970’s the old Electric became part of the Classic chain of cinemas and maintained its “continental” film programme.
 It was at this time that a second screen seating 78 was added.